 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in Statement of profit and loss.
-Any gain or loss on derecognition is also recognised in Statement of profit and
+Any gain or loss on derecognition is also recognised in Statement of profit and loss.

-Derecognition (iii)
+(iii) Derecognition